Magnific7/Github-search/README.md

 So far there are no known bugs but feel free to let us know if you meet with any.

 ## Built With :
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+* BOOTSTRAP